CIVIC CONVERSATIONS: A Conversation about Incarceration

 CURRENTLY ONLINE ONLY: We hope to pick back up with in-person Civic Conversation groups at the Library in the near future.
 In the meantime, please feel free to utilize our resources for your own in-person or virtual group discussions!

 This event features a screening from the Netflix documentary 13th with a conversation around mass incarceration and the racial and ethnic disparities in the U.S. prison system.
+Please note, streaming availability is subject to change and is not within the purview of the Library.

 Potential Discussion Questions: